rushdi-rusho/manifold_speech/README.md

 ## Rapid dynamic speech imaging at 3 Tesla using combination of a custom vocal tract coil, variable density spirals and manifold regularization

 #### This code is based on the  spiral-STORM open source code developed first by A. H. Ahmed and colleagues ( https://github.com/ahaseebahmed/SpiralSToRM ).
 Code by A.H.
 Ahmed is included in this repository to be self contained.
+In addition, it depends on the gpuNUFFT library (https://github.com/andyschwarzl/gpuNUFFT).
 If users use this code, we would appreciate citing the below two references:

 [1] R.Z.
 Rusho et al, "Rapid dynamic speech imaging at 3 Tesla using combination of a custom vocal tract coil, variable density spirals and manifold regularization" (submitted to MRM)